How Email Marketer Becomes a Trusted Sender

 - Spam filters: If spam filters detect issues with email content or sending history, the messages will be marked as spam.

-- Authentication: Improper authentication protocols can make a sender look suspicious.
-SPF, DKIM, DMARC, and BIMI are essential for email deliverability.
+- Authentication: Improper email authentication can make a sender look suspicious.
+SPF, DKIM, DMARC, and BIMI are essential to improve email deliverability.

-- Spammy content: ISPs look for certain keywords, excessive links, or formatting that resembles common spam tactics.
+- Spammy content: ISPs look for certain keywords, excessive links, or formatting resembling common spam tactics.

-- Low engagement: ISPs evaluate user engagement (or lack of) to determine deliverability.
+- Low engagement: ISPs evaluate email engagement (or lack of it) to determine deliverability.

 - Email volume: Sending too many emails in a short period or exceeding the recommended email volume can raise red flags with mailbox providers.

-- Compliance: Non-compliance with regulations, such as the CAN-SPAM Act, can result in deliverability issues and even legal consequences.
+- Compliance: Non-compliance with regulations can result in deliverability issues and even legal consequences.

-If struggle with deliverability, it’s because ESPs do not think of you as a trusted sender.
+If struggle with deliverability, it’s because ESPs think of you as an untrusted sender.
 Asking every single subscriber to add you to their safe sender list can be a near-impossible task.
 This is why you must look at more practical ways of achieving better deliverability.

 The first and best step marketers can take toward becoming a trusted sender is to work on their sender reputation.